smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 **KEYWORD DESCRIPTIONS**:
 - **VARNAM:** Dynamic Variable name (refer to Constraint below)\*
   - The name of an existing Dynamic Variable.
 If the Variable does not exist in the Dynamic Variable table file when the command executes it will return a '**FAIL**' result code.
+  - This parameter supports up to 435 characters to allow for a multi-instance Dynamic Variable name with long job or schedule qualifiers.
 - **VALUE1:** Required value string or number, up to 1024 characters.
   - At least this first Value string must be specified.
 The value returned from the Dynamic Variable must match exactly.
 (Hint: Use the DSPDYNVAR command to see the length and format of a Dynamic Variable.)
 If a number is specified it must be enclosed within a pair of single quotes, such as: '**1234**'
 - **VALUE2:** Optional additional value string or number, up to 1024 characters